STOP Making Mistakes Against Diminutives in Spanish With This Simple Trick

 In Mexico we tend to use el diminutivo bastante (a lot)… too much, perhaps…

 One of the reasons why is because of the influence of the indigenous Nahuatl language on Spanish.
-Did you know that the word TOMATO comes from the Nahuatl Tomatll?pero eso sería materia de otro artículo (but we can cover that in another article).
+Did you know that the word TOMATO comes from the Nahuatl Tomatll?

-En este artículo vamos a ver la forma más común del diminutivo (In this article we will talk about the most common form of the diminutivo), that is, the -ito / -ita ending, the one you’ve heard in songs like Despacito.
+In this article we will talk about the most common form of the diminutivo, that is, the -ito / -ita ending, the one you’ve heard in songs like Despacito.

-How to Form and Recognize the Diminutive in Spanish?
+2. How to form and recognize the diminutive in Spanish?

 In most cases, you create a diminutive by adding: